He's the most efficient person in your workplace. He thinks of plans that work better than anybody else's

 - In Young Justice, Word of God says this is the general perception the public has of Bruce Wayne, rather than as the usual Rich Idiot with No Day Job he depicts himself as in other continuities.

 - When the main cast of Max Steel aren't saving the world from supervillains, they're throwing themselves into extreme sports.
 Said verbatim by Berto - or rather, Dread impersonating him - during a ski trip.

 - Nippon. note

-- Imperium Romanum: Work ethic centred around strict obedience to the Paterfamilias, massive engineering projects, technology too advanced for their time, a well-sustained government, the ability to manage countless nationalities into a single Imperium that everybody else would remember as the greatest for a thousand years.
-The language of Latin IS the official language of Law (hence why the legal career has all kinds of Latin terms, and considering the Legalistic tradition of Roman society), and the field of Science would not mind borrowing a few Latin words.
+- Imperium Romanum: Work ethic centred around strict obedience to the Paterfamilias, massive engineering projects, technology too advanced for their time, a well-sustained government, the ability to manage countless nationalities into a single Imperium that most considered the equal of The Empire of the Han or The Persian Empire, even a thousand years afterward.
+The language of Latin IS the official language of European societies' Laws (hence why European societies' legalese has all kinds of Latin terms, and considering the Legalistic tradition of Roman society), and the field of Science would not mind borrowing a few Latin words to supplement the Greek.
 Yet the Romans were, also, you know, Romans.

 - Investment traders/speculators and corporate executives are said to subscribe to this trope particularly strongly, especially during the heady days 80s and 90s (as memorialized by movies such as Wall Street and The Wolf of Wall Street).
 It was said that there are only two possible ways for a respectable speculator to die: overwork or drug overdose.